arrai-innovations/transmogrifydict/README.md

 # transmogrifydict

-The "turn a dict from one API into a dict for another" python module.
+The "map a dict from one API into a dict for another" python module.

 ![That dict is so cool...](/transmogrifydict.png)